jhechavarria/jscripts/clocker/README.md

 ### output_format

-This options helps to define precisely how the date and time will be displayed.
+This option helps to define precisely how the date and time will be displayed.
 It accepts a string as well as html combined with special characters representing parts of DateTime.

 ```js
  jQuery(function() {